Frank Michelman

 Frank Isaac Michelman (born May 26, 1936) is an American legal scholar and the Robert Walmsley University Professor Emeritus at Harvard Law School.

-Early life
+Education and career

-In 1960, Michelman was graduated from Harvard Law School.
+In 1960, Michelman graduated from Harvard Law School.
 He clerked for Justice William Brennan of the U.S. Supreme Court during the 1961 Term.
 In 1962, he joined the Harvard Law School faculty.

 Scholarship

 Michelman wrote the influential law review article, "Property, Utility and Fairness", (80 Harv.
 L. Rev. 1165 (1967)) on the economic reasons for just compensation in the 5th Amendment Takings Clause in the United States Constitution.
 This article was cited by the majority in its opinion in Penn Central v.
 New York City, the Supreme Court case that dealt with the authority of a local New York City landmark law that forbade the railroad company from putting up a skyscraper above the historic Grand Central Terminal structure.
 Michelman's analysis relied on evaluating whether the nuisance costs and value to society were worth it.
 He observed that while the courts did not always provide rulings which were fair or provided utility, they provided as perfect a result that can be obtained by the courts.
 He observed that administrative agencies and legislatures were shirking their roles in the compensation process.

 He retired from the university professorship in 2012, and in February 2013 Cass Sunstein was appointed by Harvard University's president, Drew Gilpin Faust, to succeed him.